Prepare Your Swimming Pool for The Winter

 Step 6: Get Freeze Alerts

-Since the last thing you might want to deal with when the winter season is over is cracked pipes, preparing your pool for water will save you from lots of damages.
-Get a digital time as it lets you know when the temperatures start getting low so that you can carry out last-minute touches to winterize your pool.
-Having weather alerts apps on the phone will give you access to local forecasts and know when to fix the pool before snowing.
+Since the last thing you might want to deal with when the winter season is over is cracked pipes, preparing your pool for water will save you from much damage.
+Get a digital timer, as it will let you know when the temperatures start getting low so that you can carry out last-minute touches to winterize your pool.

 Step 7: Cover the pool

-- Attach securely: Attach your pool cover securely to the pool, including tightening the cables, inflating the air pillow, and fixing the cover clips, making it the best practices for an above-ground pool.
-An inground pool needs you to secure the water blocks and keep all the safety components in the right place for the cover to stay attached.
+- Attach securely: Attach your pool cover to the pool, including tightening the cables, inflating the air pillow, and fixing the cover clips.
+This is the best practice for an above-ground pool.
+For an inground pool, you need to secure the water blocks and keep all the safety components in place for the cover to stay attached.

 - Remove water and debris: Ensure there is no water or debris on the cover, and if there is some, have it continuously removed to avoid pressure buildup, which can tear the cover.